jpin730/angular-poke-trainer/README.md

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-> NOTE: Using ChromeHeadless as the browser for the tests for avoiding the need of a browser window.
+> NOTE: Using ChromeHeadless as the browser for avoiding the need of a browser window.

 ## Git hooks